kvarak/dnd/docs/_Classes/warlock.md

 You can summon this talisman back to your hand as a ***bonus action***.
 While on the same plane, you always know the distance and direction between you and your talisman.

 ### Eldritch Aegis
-You are always aware of the nature of creatures within 10 feet of your talisman as if it were under the effect of the *detect evil and good* spell.
+You are always aware of the nature of creatures within 10 ft of your talisman as if it were under the effect of the *detect evil and good* spell.

 In addition you can use your ***reaction*** to cast *shield* on a creature holding your talisman without expending a spell slot.
 Once you use this feature you can't do so again until you finish a short rest.

 ### Dark Seal
 You can cast the *glyph of warding* and *Nystul's magic aura* spells at your warlock spell slot level on your talisman without expending a spell slot.
 Once you cast a spell with this feature, you can't use it again until you finish a long rest.